 Adversity: The thing I was always asking myself – Am I willing to suffer for it?
 Adversity is something I have seen in others and have read, “Passion must be something we are willing to suffer for.”
 To experience it is far different from wanting to do so.

-Mistakes: Allowing myself to mistakes is not just part of the growing process, its part of life.
-As persona who generally do not like making mistakes, I find myself always making them, and knowing that its inevitable is helping me to grow.
+Mistakes: Allowing myself to make mistakes is not just part of the growing process, its part of life.
+As persona who generally do not like making mistakes, I find myself always making them, and knowing that it’s inevitable and is helping me to grow.

 Retreat: Taking a step back to rest or regroup has helped me find new ways of expressing myself, creativity has a hard time working a tired mind.

 Trapped: There were moments when I felt cornered by my own expectations as well as by others and did not know what to do, I have learned that I can change things up a bit, but this is still a work in progress.